browserengineering/book/book/embeds.md

 will broadcast "message contents" to the parent frame.
 A frame can listen to the message by adding an event listener on its `Window` object for the "message" event.
-Note that in this case `window` is *not* the same object!
-It's the `Window` object for some other frame.

     window.addEventListener("message", function(e) {
         console.log(e.data);
     });

+Note that in this case `window` is *not* the same object!
+It's the `Window` object for some other frame (e.g. the parent frame in the example above).

 In a real browser, you can also pass data that is not a string, such as numbers and objects.
 It works via a *serialization* algorithm called